Coronavirus: Which parks are open or closed in some parts of Central Texas?

 In our viewing area, Perdenales Falls State Park, McKinney Falls State Park and Buescher State Park are all closed until further notice.
 At Bastrop State Park, the Copperas Creek, Creekside and Deer Run camping areas and all cabins are closed through April 30 as of right now.

 As for parks in the City of Austin, a spokesperson told KVUE city parks are still open.
-But on the website, many amenities are listed as closed.
-Playgrounds are also closed.
+But all amenities are closed, with the exception of restrooms and water fountains.
+Restrooms are cleaned and sanitized multiple times a day, Austin Parks and Recreation said.
+Playgrounds are closed.

 Parks and Recreation Department facilities in Austin that are closed include: